breedx-splk/java-grpc-direct-ingest-test/README.md

 # gRPC Direct Ingest Sample App

 This app will attempt to do send very simple span data directly to a Splunk ingest datapoint.
-The data will be sent using `http/protobuf`.
+The data will be sent using `grpc` with data encoded as protobuf.

 To run this app, you must first create a file named `env.props` that contains the realm (typically us0, us1, eu0, etc)